...because I have news.

 My Big Move is an attempt to do that.
 I want to move my life more toward what I need to do to not only contribute, but feel balanced.
 Hubby is a long-range planner, and I am too - to a certain extent.
 He worries that we need to be financially "safe" - and that's not a bad thing.

-But - as I kept on with a job that was eating me alive, I kept thinking, "What am I doing to myself?"
+But - I kept thinking, "What am I doing to myself?"
 With the A-fib, even though it's fixed, it can come back.
 And my doc is trying to get me off my migraine Rx - which my cardiologist thinks is part of the issue with the tachycardia.
 I want to get my heart rate consistently under what it is now... which is pretty much usually in the high 90s, even while resting, AND on enough beta blocker to (according to my doc) put a large man to sleep.

 And still, my heart beats well into the high 90s.
 I want to live a long, full, wonderful life.
 And remaking my relationship with work and life balance is the first step to that.
 What's the sense in saving for a "safe" retirement if I'm not healthy enough to enjoy it?

 Even though we're going on Week Two of "Yoga In the Garden" actually in the studio (thanks, Mother Nature), you can't keep a good plant down.
 This is my nearly-30-year-old bleeding heart.

 As you can see, it's taken over the northwest corner of my front porch, and it just keeps on coming back.